 Securitisation is used to provide secured term funding to the Group.
 The underlying assets are retained at amortised cost on the balance sheet and the securitisation bonds issued are held at amortised cost.
-For accounting purposes, the securitisation structured entity is consolidated in the Group as the substance of the relationship and retention of risk and rewards indicates control is retained.
-As at 29 February 2016, there were £1,800.0m (2015: £2,000.0m) notes in issue in relation to securitisation transactions, of which £800.0m (2015: £500.0m) relates to externally held notes.
-At the year end the Group had pledged £2,629.5m (2015: £3,011.3m) of credit card assets in Delamare structured entities.
+For accounting purposes, the securitisation structured entity is consolidated within the Group as the substance of the relationship and retention of risk and rewards indicates control is retained.
+As at 28 February 2017, Delamare Cards MTN Issuer plc had £1,800.0m (2016: £1,800.0m) notes in issue in relation to securitisation transactions, of which £800.0m (2016: £800.0m) relates to externally held notes.
+At the year end the Group had pledged £2,529.3m (2016: £2,638.5m) of credit card assets in Delamare structured entities.
 The beneficial interest of these assets has been assigned to Delamare Cards Receivables Trustee Limited.

-The Group operates within the securitisation and covered bond markets as an investor, purchasing certain securitisation and covered bonds for the purposes of diversifying its wholesale assets as part of managing its overall liquidity assets buffer.
-The Group invests in covered bond securities where preferential capital treatment is permitted, and in AAA rated asset backed securities recognising the due diligence required per CRR Article 406.
+The Group operates within the securitisation and covered bond markets as an investor, purchasing only own name securities and certain covered bonds for the purposes of diversifying its wholesale assets as part of managing its overall liquid asset buffer.
+The Group invests in covered bond securities where preferential capital treatment is permitted.
 Bonds acquired are held as available for sale assets on the balance sheet.
-At 29 February 2016, the Group's exposure in covered bonds amounted to £77.7m (2015: £37.9m).
+At 28 February 2017, the Group's exposure in covered bonds amounted to £98.4m (2016: £77.7m).